vic-rono/serverNode/README.md

 Node.js

-Serving HTML to the server using pipe function to read and write stream.
+Serving HTML to the browser using pipe function to read and write stream.